 - when a financial liability is designated at fair value through profit or loss, then the change in fair value attributable to changes in the credit risk shall be presented in other comprehensive income and the remaining change in profit or loss.

-Chapter about hedge accounting was completed on 19 November 2013.
+Hedge accounting requirements were completed on 19 November 2013.
 Basic rules for hedge accounting, types of hedges and mechanics of accounting for each type of hedge remain the same as in IAS 39.
 However, IFRS 9 widens the situations in which the hedge accounting can be applied.
 For more details please read an article about differences in hedge accounting between IAS 39 and IFRS 9.

-Mandatory effective date for IFRS 9 application of 1 January 2015 was cancelled and no new date is set now.
+Mandatory effective date for IFRS 9 application is 1 January 2018 with earlier application permitted.

 As well as IAS 39, also standard IFRS 9 addresses all issues in a greater detail and contains application guidance.
-I have summarized it also in the following video:
+I have summarized it also in the following video (however, updated video about IFRS 9 will be issued within a few weeks):

 Want to dive deeper into IFRS?
 I’ve created the free report “Top 7 IFRS mistakes that you should avoid”.
 Sign up for email updates, right here, and you’ll get this report as well as 3 free important chapters from my course IFRS In 1 Day.